multifacet/cbmm-artifact/README.md

 ## Artifact Claims

-Running the experiments as specified below on similar hardware to our own setup (described in Section 5.1) should allow the reviewer to generate comparable results to those in the accepted version of the paper, including tail latency, performance, huge page usage, and generality results.
+Running the experiments as specified below on similar hardware to our own setup (described in Section 5.1) should allow the reviewer to generate comparable results to those in the accepted version of the paper.

+Specifically, our paper's key claims are:
+1. CBMM improves page fault tail latency, our measure of MM system behavioral consistency, compared to Linux and HawkEye (Figures 2 and 4).
+2. CBMM does not regress application runtime, and under fragmentation can often significantly improve runtime compared to Linux and/or HawkEye (Figure 5).
+3. CBMM often uses huge pages more frugally than Linux or HawkEye despite getting better tail latency and comparable (or better) performance (Figure 6).
+4. CBMM has benefits even when profiles are imprecise (Section 5.5, 5.6).

-Because that is extremely time consuming, we provide a screencast and intermediate results for the reviewers.
+Because running all experiments is time and resource intensive, we provide a screencast and intermediate results for the reviewers.
 This should allow generation of checkable partial results in a reasonable amount of time.
 (TODO)

 ## Hardware and Software Requirements